-The Traditional Approach: Household Travel Surveys
+The Traditional Approach: Surveys and Diaries

 For decades, the gold standard for mobility data collection was the household travel survey (HTS).
 Families would be recruited and asked to record every trip they made in a paper diary over one or two days — where they went, how long it took, which mode they used.